5T33Z0/Clover-Crate/README.md

 <details>
 <summary><strong>DISCLAIMER</strong></summary>

-The information provided in this repository is based on excperpts of the official russian documentation for Clover r5129 using AI-based translation tools (deepl, google and yandex translate).
+The information provided in this repository is based on excerpts of the official russian documentation for Clover r5129 using AI-based translation tools (deepl, google and yandex translate).
 The translations were reviewed and redacted afterwards, so that they follow the rules of English grammar and spelling while preserving their actual meaning.
 Nevertheless, some facts may have been lost during the process of translation.
 </details>

 ## TABLE of CONTENTS